TabooLib/taboolib/README.md

 }
 ```

-For more complex ones, like the followings example, a multi-platform implementation will be created, and TabooLib will select the appropriate implementation class according to the platform where it is currently running.
+For more complex ones, you are able to create your own multi-platform implementation like the following, where TabooLib will select the appropriate implementation class based on the platform currently running.

 ```kotlin
 import org.bukkit.Bukkit